Greece national rugby league team: Founding of Domestic Federation (2013–16)

 Later in the same month, Greece competed in the inaugural Balkans Cup tournament held in Serbia.
 They beat the hosts in the final to win their third international tournament, the second in over a week.

 Matthew Ashill was the coach of the team for the 2015 European C/2017 Rugby League World Cup qualifying tournament and on 13 September 2015 he named a 22-man train-on squad with only domestic club players.
 This caused some controversy as it was a key event for the national team.
-He explained his decision saying "We have a totally new plan using just domestic players who will contribute to the growth and development of the sport here".
+He explained his decision by saying "We have a totally new plan using just domestic players who will contribute to the growth and development of the sport here".

 In April 2016, the HFRL was suspended from the Rugby League European Federation (RLEF) following a year-long investigation for "wilfully acting in a manner prejudicial to the interests of the RLEF and international rugby league."
 The HRFL was expelled from the RLEF in August 2016 for failing to meet membership requirements.